bluesky-social/bsky-docs/blog/2024-08-12-ts-api-refactor/index.md

 )
 ```

-If you need the headers or service url to be dynamic, you can define them using (`async`) functions:
+If you need the headers or service url to be dynamic, you can define them using functions:

 ```ts
 import { XrpcClient } from '@atproto/xrpc'